illyamoss/sprut/README.md

-# sprut
-Sprut - file transfer
+# Sprut - file transfer
 Securely and simply transfer files from one computer to another 📦

 Send files: